 It is often assumed that both systems can be active concurrently and compete for control (e.g., Gilbert 1989, 1991; Epstein 1994; Hammond 1996; Sloman 1996).
 While System 1 quickly suggests an intuitive answer, System 2 monitors and intervenes (Kahneman and Frederick 2002).
 If System 2 is not strong enough to "convince" System 1, then the actual financial knowledge to realize a rational or "reasonable" investment strategy might be overruled and might not have any effect.
 In real life, investors usually do not agree about the definition of a "reasonable" investment strategy.
 There is a lot of evidence that investors base their investment decisions on the past performance (see, e.g., Sirri and Tufano 1998, Choi, Laibson and Madrian 2010, and De Bondt 1998).
-In particular, while some investors believe in trend continuation (momentum strategy6), others believe in trend reversal (contrarian strategy7).
-Taking these opposed ideas into account, we hypothesize that financially literate investors are more likely to deviate from their investment strategy if they rely on their intuition.
+In particular, while some investors believe in trend continuation (momentum strategy7), others believe in trend reversal (contrarian strategy8).
+As stated by Locke and Mann (2005), investors should try to be disciplined and maintain their investment strategy.
+Taking these concepts into account, we hypothesize that financially literate investors are more likely to deviate from their investment strategy if they rely on their intuition.
 In other words, we argue that a strong System 1 decreases the probability that investors keep up their investment strategy.
 This argumentation is in line with De Bondt (1998, p.
-837) who states that many investors lac discipline and trade on impulse and that they should "avoid beating themselves".
+837) who states that many investors lack discipline and trade on impulse and that they should "avoid beating themselves".